-Excess intakes in electrolytes have been reported to cause hypertension, problems with the balance of fluids, and edema.
+Excess intakes of electrolytes have been reported to cause hypertension, problems with the balance of fluids, and edema.

 Electrolytes in our Food and Supplements

-Sodium chloride is found in many things and that represents two of the electrolytes right there.
+Sodium chloride is found in many things, representing two of the electrolytes.
 Processed foods are the large contributors to that total.
-Potassium is found in all foods with a focus in the fruits and veggies.
+Potassium is found in all foods, focusing on fruits and veggies.

-Boron is needed daily, and if taken in excess we see vomiting, diarrhea, dermatitis, lethargy, and shock potentially.
+Boron is needed daily; if taken in excess, we see vomiting, diarrhea, dermatitis, lethargy, and potentially shock.